Elective on English Culture, Literature and Art

 Upon completing the course the student:

-- has gained an understanding of British culture, literature and art from Victorian age to the present day, connecting them to social and historical context, as well as to contemporary issues;
+- has gained an understanding of British and Anglophone culture, literature and art from the Victorian age to the present day, connecting them to social and historical context, as well as to contemporary issues;

 Teacher